GCC 3-day Baku wedding: 150-guest Khaleeji signature

 - Per-couple all-in pricing on the public site.
 The 100-guest version and the 250-guest version have materially different per-pax economics; we quote against a confirmed guest list and an anchor-property choice.

 - December outdoor evening receptions.
-Caspian wind shuts down terrace events on average 3 days a week between mid-November and mid-March.
+Caspian wind shuts down terrace events on average 3 days a week between mid-November and the end of March, and March is the windiest month of the Baku calendar rather than the recovery month.
 We move the outdoor day to indoor-with-view, not gamble on the wind.

 - Family-invitation list.
 We do not advise on who to invite.
 We set capacity, the family sets the guest list, and we work the manifest back to seating.